Monthly Archive for April, 2007

 Don Marolf of UCSB will tell us what Einstein’s relativity REALLY means to the physicists who study our world.
 Different observers’ perceptions of space, and even of time itself can give different answers.
 How do we make sense of that, and what are the consequences?

-don marolfWe started with Don Marolf (click image on left for larger view), who did a really great job of telling the audience about what the theme “Point of View” meant to physicists, in the context of Relativity.
+don marolfWe started with Don Marolf (click left for larger), who did a really great job of telling the audience about what the theme “Point of View” meant to physicists, in the context of Relativity.
 He had some great computer slides, but in addition he produced various items from his pockets during the talk to use as props to illustrate things.
 Don is an excellent presenter with a huge amount of charm and energy and an infectious laugh and so gave us a great start to the evening.

 Poet and author Michael Datcher, who teaches literary nonfiction and poetry at Loyola Marymount University, will talk about the role of the writer as a witness and also his newly launched journal of literary nonfiction, The Truth about the Fact.

-We then went in a very different direction with Michael Datcher Continue reading ‘Point of View, II – The Event’
+michael datcherWe then went in a very different direction with Michael Datcher […] Click to continue reading this post

 Another Earth?